3.1.2.40 Newly arrived resident's waiting period (NARWP)

 Visas subject to a NARWP

-Note: Holders of some visas are only eligible for certain payments and therefore are only subject to a NARWP for those payments.
+*Note: Generally, holders of these temporary visas are only eligible for certain payments and concession cards and therefore are only subject to a NARWP for those payments and cards.

 Policy reference: SS Guide 9.2 Visa subclasses & payment eligibility for visas issued after 1/9/94